jundalisay/sp/content/en/faqs/material.md

 That's because Physics doesn't allow metaphysical perceptions.
 And so physicists have no choice but to make abstract geometrical theories such as String Theory which is useless.
 {{< /l >}}

 {{< r a="Asker" >}}
 How is Superphysics different?
 {{< /r >}}

 {{< l a="Material Superphysics" >}}
-We allow the metaphysical domain which leads to the aether and a spacetime called "aetherspace" which is our alternative to Minkowski spacetime.
+We allow the metaphysical domain which leads to the aether and a space called "aetherspace"
+- The micro aetherspace manifests as gluon fields
+- The macro aetherspace manifests as dark energy

+These are both different from spacetime where local or normal motion happens.
 {{< /l >}}

+{{< youtube 0gcJCYQJAYcqIYzv >}}

 {{< r a="Asker" >}}